Truth vs. NEW$, Inc Part 1 (11 Aug 2025) with Don Grahn, Brian Davidson and Joachim Hagopian

 And if you give them food that has to be cooked in water, it's not going to go very far.

-Aguilar outlined war crimes that he observed personally, including the Israelis shooting into the people trying to get at the food.
+Aguilar outlined war crimes that he observed personally, including shooting, the Israelis shooting into the people trying to get at the food.

-He was sickened by it and disgusted by it, as anyone with a moral compass ought to be, and he was willing to come on Tucker Carlson.
+He was sickened by it and disgusted by it, and as anybody with a moral compass ought to be.

-Of course, shortly after that, he was Skewered by all the normal Israeli propagandists and destroyed, but I will tell you that he brought a lot of visibility to the issue.
+But I will tell you that he brought a lot of visibility to the issue.

-And for good reason, we get to have our nice houses and our boats and our cars and our playgrounds and we feel nice and safe over here.
+And for good reason, we get to have our nice houses and our boats and our cars and our playgrounds, and we feel nice and safe over here.

-So we don't want to think about the problem as it's been developing from the very fake October 7th attack on the border, which was, in my opinion, just nothing more than a cover and a front for a massive land grab campaign that would fundamentally reshape the borders of Israel and get rid of what they consider to be the parasites of Gaza that
+just nothing more than a cover and a front for a massive land grab campaign that would fundamentally reshape the borders of Israel and get rid of what they consider to be the parasites of Gaza that compete with them.

 And the people of Israel and the military forces are losing their appetite for this slaughter that's taking place.